 Ignorance is blissfully expensive when it comes to credit card processing.
-It's safe to assume that you are paying too much for processing if you are not familiar with the components of processing cost, such as interchange, assessments, and markup.
+It’s safe to assume that you are paying too much for processing if you are not familiar with the components of processing cost, such as interchange, assessments, and markup.
+These handy credit card processing tips will help you avoid common pitfalls.

 Interchange pass through pricing is best.